ericmjl/Network-Analysis-Made-Simple/README.md

 # Getting Set Up

-For this tutorial, you will need the following:
+For this tutorial, you will need the following packages:

 1. Python 3
 2. `matplotlib`
 3. `networkx`
 4. `pandas`
-5. `hiveplot` - do not `conda install` independently, follow instructions below.
+5. `hiveplot` - do not do `conda install hiveplot`, but `pip install hiveplot`.
 6. `numpy`

 ## Easiest way: Anaconda Distribution of Python

-If you have the Anaconda distribution of Python installed, then follow this set of instructions.
+If you have the Anaconda distribution of **Python 3** installed, then follow this set of instructions.

 1. `$ cd /path/to/your/directory`
 1. Clone the repository to disk: